High Confidence Level Inference is Almost Free using Parallel Stochastic Optimization: Experiment

-{\bf Compare to another method.} We compare the finite sample performance of our proposed inference method, referred to as the parallel method, with that of the state-of-the-art method: the random scaling method \cite{lee2022fast}, which also leverages an asymptotic pivotal statistic.
-The confidence interval constructed by the random scaling method is given in \eqref{eqn:rs}, and we obtain critical values through Monte Carlo simulation as tabulated in Table \ref{tb:cv}.
-We did not include comparisons with other methods such as the Plug-in \cite{Chen2020AoS} or Online Batch-means \cite{zhu2023online}, as the random scaling method has already demonstrated comparable coverage to the Plug-in method, superior coverage compared to Online Batch-means, and faster computing times.
+{\bf Comparison with random scaling.} We compare the finite sample performance of our proposed inference method, referred to as the parallel method, with that of the state-of-the-art method: the random scaling method \citep{lee2022fast}, which also leverages an asymptotic pivotal statistic.
+The confidence interval constructed by the random scaling method is given in \eqref{eqn:rs}, and we obtain critical values through Monte Carlo simulation.
+We did not include comparisons with other methods such as the Plug-in \citep{Chen2020AoS} or Online Batch-means \citep{zhu2023online}, as the random scaling method has already demonstrated comparable coverage to the Plug-in method, superior coverage compared to Online Batch-means, and faster computing times.
 For both methods, we apply the ASGD algorithm with $\beta = 0.505$ and $\eta = 0.5$.
 The number of parallel runs, $K$, is set to $6$ for the parallel method.
 We consider constructing confidence intervals every 600 samples.
 Overall, the performance of the parallel method is satisfactory and better than that of the random scaling method, with faster convergence, comparable confidence interval lengths, and less computation.